Vyral/jan-leasure/_posts/2022-12-09-a-new-house-in-21-days.md

 ---
 layout: post
-title: A New House in 21 Days
+title: A New House for Christmas?
 date: 2022-12-09 00:00:00
 tags:
   - Real Estate